When you hire us, you’re adding unmatched experience to your team, ensuring you get the best possible outcome.

 Thousands of people die every year because individuals decide to get behind the wheel while they are drunk, and Fresno is no exception to this alarming statistic.
 Many people wrongly assume that they are sufficient to drive after a few beers following a night out.
 However, any amount of alcohol can impact a person’s driving ability and lead to dangerous accidents and devastating injuries.
 Worse yet, these accidents are entirely preventable.

 If you were hurt because another person decided to get behind the wheel while intoxicated, you may pursue the compensation you need for your injuries and the losses you endured because of this accident.
-That is why The May Firm’s Fresno drunk driving accident lawyers are here and ready to provide you the legal services you require and fight for the justice you deserve.
+That is why The May Firm’s Fresno injury attorneys are here and ready to provide you the legal services you require and fight for the justice you deserve.

 Founded by Robert May, The May Firm helps people, especially those who can’t help themselves.
 Today, The May Firm covers a full range of injury and accident claims for our Fresno legal clients, fighting for the damages these clients need.